JosephIsaacTurner/pypaperretriever/paper.md

 - Integrating with three different APIs (Unpaywall, NIH's Entrez, and CrossRef) to expand access to a wide range of sources.
 - Prioritizing open-access sources before resorting to Sci-Hub, aligning with ethical research practices.
 - Utilizing multiple Sci-Hub mirrors and robust text-scraping techniques to improve reliability when Sci-Hub is necessary.
-- Supporting PubMed ID searches and programmatic PubMed queries, making it invaluable for biomedical researchers.
+- Supporting PubMed ID searches and programmatic PubMed queries.
-- Enabling module-level imports for seamless integration into Python workflows, unlike PyPaperBot’s command-line-only functionality.
+- Enabling module-level imports for integration into Python workflows, unlike PyPaperBot’s command-line-only functionality.

 **2. Proprietary Software (e.g., DistillerSR, Convidence)**